Hospital Services Home Page

 Requirements for Healthcare Common Procedure Coding System (HCPCS) procedure coding and revenue code reporting follow Medicare guidelines.
 The following revenue codes require a HCPCS code:

-You must bill for outpatient professional services using the 837P (professional) claim format.
-This claim format requirement does not impact Medicare crossover claims.
+Bill for outpatient professional services using the 837P (professional) claim format.
+This claim format requirement does not affect Medicare crossover claims.

 Hospitals must exclude certified registered nurse anesthetist (CRNA) charges from inpatient rates.